-1. INTRODUCTION
+INTRODUCTION

-The Companies Act 1967 ("Companies Act") has been amended to introduce registers of registrable controllers of foreign companies under the new Part 11A which came into effect on 31 March 2017.
-These amendments are accompanied by a new set of subsidiary legislation, the Companies (Register of Controllers and Nominee Directors) Regulations 2017 (the "Regulations") which also took effect on 31 March 2017.

-This Guidance is issued by the Accounting and Corporate Regulatory Authority ("ACRA") to help foreign companies understand and comply with the requirements pertaining to the register of registrable controllers.
+- 1.0.1 Part 11A of the Companies Act 1967 ("Companies Act") relates to the register of controllers, nominee directors and nominee shareholders of companies.
+Part 11A is to be read with the Companies (Register of Controllers and Nominee Directors, Nominee Shareholders and Register of Members of Foreign Companies) Regulations 2017 (the "Regulations"). - 1.0.2 This Guidance is issued by the Accounting and Corporate Regulatory Authority ("ACRA") to help foreign companies understand and comply with the requirements pertaining to the register of registrable controllers.
 This Guidance is not intended to be exhaustive and does not constitute legal advice.
 Foreign companies may wish to seek legal advice when in doubt.

-2. REQUIREMENTS AT A GLANCE
+REQUIREMENTS AT A GLANCE

-Foreign companies registered under the Companies Act are required to each:
+2.0.1 Foreign companies registered under the Companies Act are required to each:

-- maintain a register of registrable controllers containing the particulars of the foreign company's registrable controllers (section 386AF of the Companies Act); - take reasonable steps to identify the registrable controllers of the foreign company, including sending notices to any person whom the foreign company knows or has reasonable grounds to believe is a registrable controller of the foreign company, or has knowledge of someone who is a registrable controller or is likely to have that knowledge (section 386AG of the Companies Act); - keep the particulars in its register of registrable controllers up-todate by sending notices to registrable controllers whose particulars the foreign company knows or has reasonable grounds to believe have changed or is inaccurate (sections 386AH and 386AI of the Companies Act); and

-• produce the register of registrable controllers and any related document to the Registrar, an officer of ACRA or a public agency, upon request (section 386AM of the Companies Act).

-Please note that the register of registrable controllers is different from the register of members.
+- Maintain a register of registrable controllers containing the particulars of the foreign company's registrable controllers (section 386AF of the Companies Act); - (ii) Take reasonable steps to identify the registrable controllers of the foreign company, including sending notices to any person whom the foreign company knows or has reasonable grounds to believe is a registrable controller of the foreign company, or has knowledge of someone who is a registrable controller or is likely to have that knowledge (section 386AG of the Companies Act); - (iii) Keep the particulars in its register of registrable controllers up -to date by sending notices to registrable controllers whose particulars the foreign company knows or has reasonable grounds to believe have changed or is inaccurate (sections 386AH and 386AI of the Companies Act); - (iv) Send notices every calendar year to every registrable controller whose particulars are stated in the foreign company's register of controllers on whether any change has occurred in the particulars or any of the particulars is incorrect (section 386AIA of the Companies Act), and - (v) Produce the register of registrable controllers and any related document to the Registrar, an officer of ACRA or a public agency, upon request (section 386AM of the Companies Act). - 2.0.2 Please note that the register of registrable controllers is different from the register of members.
 These are separate registers.
 A foreign company must keep both a register of members and a register of registrable controllers.
-For example, a member of a foreign company whose particulars are kept in the register of members must also be recorded in the register of registrable controllers if that member is a controller of the foreign company.

-Please also note that the register of registrable controllers and and the register of nominee shareholders1 are two different registers.
+For example, a member of a foreign company whose particulars are kept in the register of members must also be recorded in the register of registrable controllers if that member is a controller of the foreign company. - 2.0.3 Please also note that the register of registrable controllers and the register of nominee shareholders1 are two different registers.
 The definitions of "registrable controller" and "nominee shareholder" are also different.
 Depending on the facts and circumstances of a case, an individual may be both, either or neither.
 The fact that an individual is a registrable controller does not by itself mean that the same individual is a nominee shareholder, and vice versa.

+1 Please refer to the ACRA-issued Guidance for companies on registers of nominee shareholders.